Chapter 1 – About Stearns Jr. Sr. High School

 Adding a Course

 Students may add a course the first week of classes.
 Any time after that, students must have the approval of their parents, teachers, and guidance in order to add a class.

 There will be an add/drop window of one week at the beginning of each semester.
 Any course dropped after the allotted period will require the Principal’s approval and will be recorded as a withdrawal, failing (WF) or withdrawal passing (WP) regardless of whether or not it is mandatory or elective.
 Students with minimal course loads should be advised that dropping a course may jeopardize their status as full-time students at Stearns High School, thereby potentially delaying their eligibility for graduation.

-The report card is mailed four times each year, at the end of each quarterly ranking period, to all students.
+Report cards are mailed at the end of each school year to all students.
 Teachers will provide comments to parents and students on the report card based on the student’s achievement in the classroom.
 We encourage parents to regularly check their student’s grades on PowerSchool.